richardxiong/dnnQuery/data_prep/logicalForms.md

-### Developed by: Hongyu, Kaifeng and Yinglan
-### the grammar rules are extended from the synthetic dataset of Neural Enquirer
+### Developed grammar rules are extended from the synthetic dataset of Neural Enquirer

 conventions:
 1. all punctuations are deleted in both questions and logical forms, meaning no ',' '.' '?'